Usul Fiqh in Ja'fari school: Ibn Jonayd Eskafi

 Ibn Jonayd Eskafi was one of the first and eminent Shia jurists during the fourth century lunar hijrah.
 He had different approach in understanding of Shia's traditions.
 He believed that there is a theological basis for interpretation of Hadith on which the Juridical tradition of Imams is not according to Saying but to Ray or opinion.
-He was an eminent religious scholars among elites.
-Also Ibn Nadim knows him as great scholars among shia.
-One of his most important book in Fiqh is Tahzib Al Shia le Ahkam Al Shariah.
+He was an eminent religious scholar among elites.
+Also, Ibn Nadim knows him as great scholars among shia.
+One of his most important books in Fiqh is Tahzib Al Shia le Ahkam Al Shariah.

 Period of development

 Needless to Usul becomes indispensable when Shia community far away from twelve periods.
-Also, appearance of new subjects intensify this necessity.
+Also, appearance of new subjects intensifies this necessity.
 In development epoch we confronted with three eminent masters in the field of Usul and extending it namely Shaykh Mufid, Sharif Murtaza, Sallar Deylami and Shaykh Tusi.

 Shaykh Mufid

 He was also called Ibn Muallim, meaning "son of the teacher"; Muallim was his father.
 Among his teachers were the Shia theologian Abu Ali al-Iskafi, Abu Abdallah al-Marzubani, Abu Abdallah al-Basri, Abu al-Hassan, and Ali ibn Isa al-Rummani.
 Commonly known as the leader of the Shia, Al-Mufid is regarded as the most famous scholar of the Buyid period and an eminent jurist, mainly due to his contributions in the field of kalam.
 According to Ibn al-Nadim, who knew al-Mufid personally, he was the head of the Shia Mutekallimun in the field of kalam, and al-Tawhidi, who was also personally familiar with al-Mufid, described him as "eloquent and skillful at dialectic (jadal)".
 His skill in polemical debate was such that he was said to be capable of convincing his opponents "that a wooden column was actually gold".
 He was taught the Islamic science of hadith by Al-Shaykh al-Saduq.